Peer Review Process

 What is peer review?

 A peer review process is used by Publishers to assess the quality of an article, journal article, chapter or manuscript before it is published.
 Independent researchers in the relevant area of research are used to determine whether the manuscript(s) meet certain criteria to be published.
-There are two main types of peer review according to BioMed Central and used by Nova Science Publishers, Inc.:
+The traditional single and double-blind peer review processes are effective, however, there are limitations and we believe there are benefits to an Open Peer Review process as well, the details of which are described below: